PHYS 1P22/92: Introductory Physics II

 If you email me, please make sure to do so from your Brock email account, not from your personal account, since otherwise I have no way to verify your identity.
 I will not be able to share or discuss any personal details with you if you contact me from your non-Brock email.

 Please only message me once; do not send me the same message both by email and on Teams.
 This will not get me to respond any faster.
-I get notifications for both emails and Teams messages on my phone as soon as they are received, so if you do this I'll simply get two separate notifications for the same message, which will just annoy me and might actually make me less likely to respond to your message quickly.
+I get notifications for both emails and Teams messages on my phone as soon as they are received, so if you do this I'll simply get two separate notifications for the same message, which will just annoy me and make me less likely to respond to your message quickly.

 Course outline ^